encounterplus/Harvester-Adventure/1-Camp/3 CAMP SITE.md

  > I am terribly sorry the accommodations are makeshift, inadequate for those of either renown or infamy.
 However, this secluded camp serves a purpose.
 This matter is to be kept from common folk’s ears.
 We must avoid general panic leading to chaos.
 We are faced with a new and serious threat.
 Many serfs and farmers of my land have gone missing, or have been killed, and now the killings are getting closer and closer to Poisson.
 It’s normally goblin hordes from the southern borders causing problems, but the horrors we’ve seen speak of demonic activity.
 The demonic fiend known as the “Harvester of Souls” now roams the land and it must be dealt with haste for fear that it gains back its full strength and power becoming stronger and stronger as time goes by. {.read}

-**The Order of Chaplains**: Chaplains use their magic in the course of their work to heal the faithful, exorcise demons, and strike down the unworthy, but also to manifest the divine favor of Sol in their services.
+**GM Info: The Order of Chaplains**: Chaplains use their magic in the course of their work to heal the faithful, exorcise demons, and strike down the unworthy, but also to manifest the divine favor of Sol in their services.
 The Order of Chaplains serves all Psarmorum.
 All ordained priests, from the Bishop of the city of the Temple Mount on down, are initiated members of the order.

  > “I offer reward for those who travel to the crypt and find the sword within, then hunt down and slay the harvester in its lair, with all due haste.
 Fortunately, local rangers tracked down the fiend and discovered its lair where it rests and regenerates during its daytime slumber.
 Only one ranger made it back alive to report its whereabouts, so we know it can be awakened during the day, even if in a weakened state.
 Two adventuring parties before you answered our plea.
 However, quite regretfully, not even one member has returned.
 Will you be the victorious party?
 Are you heroic enough to fetch the sword and slay the fiend?
 If so great riches and fresh arable land await you!
 If not, we pray to Sol that someone will have the guts to save us all!” {.read}